DT

 “Our ties not just help our people, but they are good for global stability, peace and growth,” Modi said.

-Referring to the Ukraine conflict, Modi said, “India welcomes all efforts to bring peace, we hope all sides move ahead constructively.”
+Referring to the Ukraine conflict, Modi said, “India welcomes all efforts to bring peace, we hope that all sides move ahead constructively.”

 “There is a need to end the conflict and to find a way towards stable peace,” Modi said.
+The MEA statement said the PM emphasised the need to expedite a cessation of the conflict, and find a durable peace settlement.

 Advertisement